Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Digital transformation is not a technology project.
 Most companies purchase new software and believe that solves the issue.
 It does not.
 True transformation occurs on five levels: customer experience, processes, business model, technology, and culture.
 If you neglect any of these, everything becomes fragile.

-The CEO walks into the meeting.
+The CEO comes into the meeting.
 He heard a presentation at a conference.
 Or read an article.
 Or spoke with another CEO.

 Everyone nods.
 There is a budget.
 A project is launched.
-Six months later: The new software is there.
-And no one uses it.
+Six months later: the new software is there.
+And nobody uses it.

-The numbers are brutal.
-Between 60 and 75 percent of all digital transformation initiatives miss their goals.
+Between 60 and 75 percent of all digital transformation initiatives fail to meet their goals.

-And here’s the interesting part: it is almost never due to the technology.
+And here is the interesting part: it is almost never because of the technology.

 The software works.
 The cloud runs.
 The tools do what they are supposed to do.

-"We’ll buy Salesforce, then the CRM problem is solved."
+'We buy Salesforce, then the CRM problem is solved.'

 No. It isn't.

-If your sales team loves its Excel list, if no one knows how to maintain data, if the head of sales says "we don’t need it" - then the most expensive software is just an expensive warehouse.
+If your sales team loves the Excel list, if nobody knows how to enter data, if the sales manager says 'we don't need that', then the most expensive software is just expensive shelfware.

-We saw this at a trading company.
+We saw this at a retail company.
 200,000 francs for an ERP system.
 After one year: 30% usage rate.
-Everyone else kept working as before.
+The rest kept working as before.

-The problem wasn’t the system.
-The problem was: no one had asked what problem actually needed to be solved.
+The problem was not the system.
+The problem was: nobody had asked what problem actually needed to be solved.
+It was a communication problem between departments.
+An ERP system does not solve that.

 Reason 2: Change management is forgotten

 People are creatures of habit.
-That’s neither good nor bad - it’s just how it is.
+That is neither good nor bad; it is simply how it is.

 You need: